 Reviewers found that the Urbane is very easy to use.
 Just slide your finger across the face to change to a different one.
 Users can check the time, their heart rate, stats for the day, run apps, take calls, send and receive texts, and receive push notifications from their smartphone.
 They can also talk to the watch (“Ok, Google”) to ask for directions using Google Maps, the weather, or game scores.
 The Bluetooth and WiFi are easy to connect to, although the connection can be spotty at times, and the heart rate monitor is conveniently on the back of the watch and tracks the user's heart rate continuously without any extra equipment or effort.

-The Urbane is powered by a 410 mAh rechargeable lithim ion battery that is included with the watch.
-It has a good battery life, lasting up to two days when the screen is on, and goes into battery saving mode by dimming the screen when it is not being tapped on or scrolled through.
+The Urbane is powered by a 410 mAh rechargeable lithium-ION battery that is included with the watch.
+It has a good battery life, lasting up to two days when the screen is on.
+It goes into battery saving mode by dimming the screen when it is not being tapped on or scrolled through.
 It works well during the day in the bright sun, has different brightness settings for indoor and outdoor

 use, and does a decent job maintaining battery life when the brightness is turned up.
 Since it does not track sleep, it is convenient to charge at night and start logging activity first thing in the morning.

-The LG Watch Urbane is on the pricey side, costing a little over one-and-a-half times as much as other smart watches.
+The LG Watch Urbane is on the pricey side, costing a little over one-and-a-half times as much as other smartwatches.
 It does have a nice look, customizability, and the ability to call, text, and receive notifications, which many cheaper phones lack.
-It is not waterproof and does not track sleep, which are features that some of the cheaper
+It is not waterproof and does not track sleep, which are the features that some of the cheaper

 , average-priced phones have.
 It is also only available in one size and looks best on larger wrists.
 Because the Urbane was released in 2015, it is no longer available at many retailers.